TRowbotham/URL-Parser/README.md

 #### Throws:

 *   `\InvalidArgumentException`

     *   When passed an iterable that contains invalid sequences, such as strings or objects that do not implement the `\ArrayAccess` and `\Countable` interfaces.
     *   When the parsed name or value cannot be cast to a string, such as an array or an object that does not have a `__toString()` method.

-* `\Rowbot\URL\TypeError`
+*   `\Rowbot\URL\Exception\TypeError`

     *   When an iterable is passed and one of its sequences does not contain exactly 2 items, such as an array that contains only 1 string.

 ```php
 use Rowbot\URL\URLSearchParams;